sigasi/sigasi_insights/content/tech/veresta-gitlab-ci.md

 support](https://www.sigasi.com/support) with further questions.

-The remainder of this article is organized as follows: First, we briefly discuss the setup of a Gitlab runner (which runs Gitlab CI jobs) and the creation of a Docker container image for Veresta.
-Then we show how to set up a Gitlab CI *pipeline* to run Veresta.
-Finally, we demonstrate how to present Veresta's findings using Gitlab's Code Quality plugin.
+The remainder of this article is organized as follows: First, we briefly discuss the setup of a GitLab runner (which runs GitLab CI jobs) and the creation of a Docker container image for Veresta.
+Then we show how to set up a GitLab CI *pipeline* to run Veresta.
+Finally, we demonstrate how to present Veresta's findings using GitLab's Code Quality plugin.

-## Gitlab CI setup
+## GitLab CI setup

-### Gitlab runner setup
+### GitLab runner setup

-Gitlab runs CI jobs on so-called [Gitlab Runners](https://docs.gitlab.com/runner/).
+GitLab runs CI jobs on so-called [Gitlab Runners](https://docs.gitlab.com/runner/).
 Depending on your Gitlab setup, runners may already be available, or you may need to set up some.
 In our example, we make use of a Docker runner, but you can use